MicrosoftDocs/VBA-Docs/api/Publisher.EmailMergeEnvelope.Cc.md

 ## Remarks

-You must make certain that you assign the correct data-source field (the one that represents CC e-mail addresses) to the  **Cc** property.
+You must make certain that you assign the correct data-source field (the one that represents CC email addresses) to the  **Cc** property.
 You can use the following line of code, which gets the value of the **Name** property of the **MailMergeDataField** object to which **Cc** is assigned, to ensure that you make the correct assignment:

 ```vb